Italian Recipe Book

 • Parmesan & Pecorino Cheese - Parmiggiano Reggiano Cheese and Pecorino (Fiore Sardo) are the best choice.
 Pecorino Sardo might be hard to find outside Italy so it’s possible to use other quality type of Pecorino.
 Parmiggiano Reggiano can be substituted with Grana Padano cheese and I highly recommend avoid any immitations.

-• Extra Virgin Olive Oil – use the best quality extra virgin olive oil you can find.
+• Extra Virgin Olive Oil - use the best quality extra virgin olive oil you can find.
 Among commercially available extra virgin olive oils this is my absolute favorite brand.
-To maintain the bright green color of your pesto I highly recommend using an extra trick.
-Fill a 2-4 cubes in an ice tray with extra virgin olive oil and freeze.
-Use as directed in the recipe.

-• Salt – use regular salt or Maldon sea salt flakes if you have it.
+• Salt - use regular sea salt.

 Prepare the basil